suixinsuo/olympus-protocol/docs/GettingStarted.md

 Getting Started
 ===============

-Welcome to Olympus API, the cryptocurrency financial product protocol powering fintech DApp ecosystem.
-In this document, we are going to present you the Olympus protocols and the basic steps to get the development work on Olympus Platform started.
+Welcome to the Olympus Labs Open API, powering your application with cryptocurrency financial protocols and tokenized financial products.
+In this document, we are going to introduce the Olympus protocol and walk you through the basic steps to get started on working with the Olympus Protocol.

 Olympus Derivative Protocols
 ----------------------------

-The technology of blockchain opens a gate to a lot of new distributed and secured cryptocurrencies that have become more popular.
-However, the nature of this world is still in a very early stage, with high rises and fallings of values.
-The market must maturate, part of the process of maturation is the creation of more complex and developed tools allowing investors to create security in their own assets.
+Blockchain technology traces its roots back to Bitcoin, a cryptocurrency designed as an alternative to fiat currencies.
+It is therefore unsurprising that blockchain technology and cryptocurrencies should have an outsized impact on the financial industry.
+Yet the overall cryptocurrency marketplace is in its nascent stages and needs to mature in order to fulfill the vision of a decentralized and democratized financial future.
+One of the key developments necessary for such a future to become reality is the creation of a broad set of cryptocurrency financial products.
+That is why we have built the Olympus Protocol, and we invite you to work with us to usher in a new financial revolution.

-Olympus Protocol is a set of protocols that support developers in creating financial products and alongside that also supports the process of doing so.
+Olympus Protocol is a set of protocols that support developers in creating tokenized cryptocurrency financial products and financial applications.

-Olympus Protocols are based on three levels:
+The Olympus Protocol can be broken down into three layers:

--   The core components: Those can be utilized for making any customized financial derivative product much easier.
-The core is part of the Olympus environment and uses MOT ( [Mount Olympus Token](https://etherscan.io/token/0x263c618480dbe35c300d8d5ecda19bbb986acaed)) as an internal fuel for concrete transactions.
+-   Core components: Core components form the foundation of the Olympus Protocol.
+These are functional modules, with each component serving a specific function in a financial product.
+Core components can be assembled to create financial products, drastically reducing development time as developers do not need to build the components.
+The core components are activated with the native utility token of the Olympus Protocol, MOT ( [Mount Olympus Token](https://etherscan.io/token/0x263c618480dbe35c300d8d5ecda19bbb986acaed)).

--   Financial product templates: Those can be used as bases to create your own financial derivatives by connecting to different chosen core components and are already ready to deliver.
-It has different variations based on different use cases.
+-   Financial product templates: Financial product templates are created by assembling core components.
+There are also base financial product templates that can serve as the foundation of new financial product templates.
+Developers can take existing templates and add/modify components and customize features to create their own customized financial product template.
+These base financial product templates along with core components exponentially reduces the time and cost of developing new financial products.

--   The DApps: External applications (web/mobile apps) that use Olympus Protocols in different ways for any financial products.
+-   DApps: Applications (web/mobile apps) that integrate the Olympus Protocol to bring tokenized cryptocurrency financial products to end users.

-We have separated this documentation into two parts; the first part, called [B2B](./B2B), is for creating portals/tools facing fund managers/organizations.
-The second part, called [B2C](./B2C), is orientated on cryptocurrency investors.
+We have separated this documentation into two parts; the first part, called [B2B](./B2B), is for applications whose end users are the creators of financial products (e.g., investment managers, product creators, etc.).
+Such applications allow investment managers to create and manage financial products.
+The second part, called [B2C](./B2C), is for applications whose end users are cryptocurrency investors.
+Such applications include wallets, exchanges, portfolio management applications, and more.

-For getting started on either of them, there are some common steps to follow.
+To get started on integrating the Olympus Protocol into your application, please follow the steps below:

 Fork/clone the Olympus project
 ------------------------------

-Olympus Protocol is a fully open-sourced project, whose repository can be found on [Github](https://github.com/Olympus-Labs/olympus-protocol).
+Olympus Protocol is a fully open-source project, whose repository can be found on [Github](https://github.com/Olympus-Labs/olympus-protocol).

-You can start by forking the repository or, if you only want to try it out, by simply cloning it using the command below.
+You can start by forking the repository or, if you only want to try it out, by cloning it using the command below.
 (Git is a prerequisite for this command)

 > \$ git clone https://github.com/Olympus-Labs/olympus-protocol.git

 Environment preparation
 -----------------------

-In order to start to work, we need to have all the necessary supporting tools/libraries installed in the system.
+Before we start, we need to install the  necessary supporting tools/libraries.

 Node.JS and npm/yarn.

 > https://nodejs.org/en/download/

-Your favorite IDE, we recommend Visual Studio Code aka VSCode as most of the Olympus development team is using this one.
+Your favorite IDE.
+We recommend Visual Studio Code aka VSCode as most of the Olympus development team is using this IDE.

 > https://code.visualstudio.com/

-After the environment is ready, you can start installing the third-party dependencies by running the command below in the project root folder.
+After the environment is ready, install third-party dependencies by running the command below in the project root folder.

 > \$ npm install